 Have you bought a new or newer vehicle that is still under warranty but not running properly?
-If so, you may have a case covered by California's lemon law.
-The lemon law provides that where a dealer or designated service or repair facility can’t repair the vehicle in conformance to the existing warranty, then it must be replaced or the buyer reimbursed for the price of the vehicle less a setoff for use.
-As with any legal claim, there are a number of requirements that must be met to qualify the vehicle as a lemon.
-Generally, there are three main requirements that must be met:
+If so, you may have a case against the manufacturer of your vehicle covered by California's lemon law.
+The lemon law provides consumers with important relief when their vehicle does not work and the manufacturer or its designated service or repair facility can’t repair the vehicle in conformance to the existing warranty.
+When that happens, the manufacturer must replace the vehicle or reimburse the consumer for the price of the vehicle (including down payment, monthly payments, and lease or loan buyout), less a deduction for use.

-- The vehicle was presented to an authorized representative of the manufacturer of the vehicle for repair; and
+The vehicle was presented to an authorized representative of the manufacturer of the vehicle for repair; and

-- The manufacturer or his representative did not repair the nonconformity after a reasonable number of repair attempts.
+The manufacturer or his representative did not repair the nonconformity after a reasonable number of repair attempts.

-If the dealer hasn’t fixed the problem to your satisfaction, take the car back in for repair again.
-If there is more than one authorized dealer for your vehicle in your town, you can take the car to another authorized dealer for repair if you wish.
+The third requirement is that you take the vehicle in for warranty repairs a reasonable number of times.
+While there is no hard and fast rule as to what is "reasonable," generally three or four attempts for the same issue is sufficient - sometimes less if the problem affects the safety of the vehicle.
+Remember, if the dealer hasn’t fixed the problem to your satisfaction, keep taking the car back in for repair.
+If there is more than one authorized repair facility for your vehicle in your town, you can take the car to another authorized facility for repair if you wish.
+Sometimes different mechanics will approach a problem differently.
 If, after a few attempts, the dealer can’t repair the problem, you may need legal advice.
-If the problem affects the safety of the vehicle, such as with the brakes, air bags, steering, etc. you should seek legal advice immediately.
+If the problem affects the safety of the vehicle, such as with brakes, air bags, steering, etc. you should seek legal advice immediately.

-Note that if your warranty has expired, but you took the car into the dealer to fix the problem before it expired and the problem persisted, you still may have a case covered by the warranty.
+Note that if your warranty has expired, but you took the car into the dealer to fix the problem before it expired and the problem persisted, you still may have a case covered by the lemon law.
 A number of different problems with the car requiring a significant amount of days in the shop can become a valid lemon law case as well.